Symposium on Plasma And Nuclear Systems

 Previous SPANS:

-Prof. Hossam A.Gabbar, Professor, P.Eng., Fellow IET (FIET), Distinguished Lecturer IEEE NPSS, Director of Advanced Plasma Engineering Lab (APEL)
+Fellow IET (FIET), Distinguished Lecturer IEEE NPSS, Director of Smart Energy Systems Lab

-Dr. Gabbar is a full Professor in the Faculty of Energy Systems and Nuclear Science, and cross appointed in the Faculty of Engineering and Applied Science, at Ontario Tech University (UOIT), where he has established the Energy Safety and Control Lab (ESCL), Smart Energy Systems Lab, and Advanced Plasma Engineering Lab.
+Dr. Gabbar is a full Professor in the Department of Energy and Nuclear Engineering, the Faculty of Engineering and Applied Science, at Ontario Tech University (UOIT), where he has established the Energy Safety and Control Lab (ESCL), Smart Energy Systems Lab, and Advanced Plasma Engineering Lab.
 He is the recipient of the Senior Research Excellence Aware for 2016, UOIT.
 He is recognized among the top 2% of worldwide scientists with high citation in the area of energy.
-He is a Distinguished Lecturer of IEEE NPSS, and he is a Fellow IET (FIET).
+He Fellow IET (FIET) and Distinguished Lecturer – IEEE NPSS on Nuclear-Renewable Hybrid Energy Systems and Plasma-based Waste-to-Energy.
 He is leading national and international research in the areas of smart energy grids, energy safety and control systems, and waste-to-energy using advanced plasma technologies.
 Dr. Gabbar obtained his B.Sc. degree in 1988 with first class of honor from the Faculty of Engineering, Alexandria University (Egypt).
 In 2001, he obtained his Ph.D. degree from Okayama University (Japan).
 From 2001 till 2004, he joined Tokyo Institute of Technology (Japan), as a research associate.
 From 2004 till 2008, he joined Okayama University (Japan) as an Associate Professor, in the Division of Industrial Innovation Sciences.
 From 2007 till 2008, he was a Visiting Professor at the University of Toronto.
 He also worked as process control, safety, and automation specialist in energy and oil & gas industries.
-Dr. Gabbar has more than 290 publications, including patents, books / chapters, journal, and conference papers.
+Dr. Gabbar has more than 290 publications, including patents, books / chapters, journal and conference papers.

 Speech Title: Advances in Plasma-Based Radioactive Waste Treatment